 I’m constantly prying things open in old houses, but I don’t do HGTV demo where a mega pry bar is needed.
 For prying windows open, removing baseboards, trim, stops, or floor boards my molding pry bar is the go to tool for me.
 One side has the slim line prying side to slide behind things without damaging them, and the other side has the cat’s paw which will dig out old nails or help tear apart things when I have had enough and finally decide to destroy the item to get it to move.

 These tools are all great choices for any DIYer or homeowner.
-Hopefully, you’ve got some great options to up your old house game now and keep your wallet from being emptied at the same time.
+Hopefully, you’ve got some great tool options to up your old house game now and keep your wallet from being emptied at the same time.

-3 thoughts on “My 10 Favorite Tools Under $50
+3 thoughts on “14 Great Tools Under $50

 Leave a Reply